Close Alert Banner

 • Essentials you may need to include are non-perishable and easy to prepare foods, can opener, bottled water (4 litres per person per day), flashlights, candles and matches/lighter, crank radio, cell phone charger, batteries, blankets, whistle, extra cash and car keys, hand sanitizer, personal identification and important documentation (i.e. financial, mortgage and insurance records)

-• Special consideration may be given to babies and small children (diapers, baby food, etc.), medical supplies and equipment, people with disabilities, and your pets
+• Special consideration may be given to babies and small children (diapers, baby food, etc.), medical supplies and equipment, people with disabilities, and your pets.

 • Extra supplies may be included in the event an evacuation is required.
 Items may include clothes and shoes/boots, seasonal clothing such as hats and mittens, sleeping bags and blankets, toiletries, and items for entertainment such as playing cards, colour books and crayons, travel games and books